 REMEMBER: Leptin is Really IMPORTANT for Losing Weight!
 INCLUDED: How It Works, Best Foods & Supplements and Tips to Lose Weight!
-These Tips Helped Over 29,000 Readers!
+These Tips Helped Over 32,000 Readers of SKINNY WITH FIBER!

 But this one doesn’t work like other “magical” tricks.
 If you want to know a little more about what this substance is and what it does inside your body, then read this article.

 A hint – it has a lot to do with the difference between easy and non-efficient fat burning.

 The Leptin hormone is a substance that signals our brain that we have sufficient energy reserves for engaging in day-to-day activities.
 While being a protein-based substance, it is produced by fat cells and then gets circulated in the blood and carried to the brain.

 Every person has genetically set “threshold” of this substance, and when leptin is above that threshold, your organism can function normally and go about normal growth processes like puberty.